 Two years might sound like a long time, but it can pass a lot faster than you may realize.
 Some of that time will be taken up by the investigation and building a case.
 The later you contact us, the less time we will have to build a strong case.

-Schedule a free consultation with a nursing home abuse attorney in Macon right now.
+Schedule a free consultation with a Macon nursing home abuse attorney right now.

 Forms of Nursing Home Abuse or Neglect

 Unfortunately, nursing home residents suffer many forms of abuse at nursing facilities throughout Georgia and the rest of the nation.
 That is why our nursing home abuse lawyers are prepared to handle cases involving many different types of abuse, including: